Updated: February 24, 2021

 Green Bay sure has lived up to its name of an "untapped beer city on the brink of exploding" over the past few years.
 Greater Green Bay has ensured this prediction from Thrillist came to fruition, and it continues to grow.
-There are currently eight craft breweries overflowing with success (and suds), located within a few miles of each other and one more just outside Green Bay on the shores of Lake Michigan in the quaint little harbor town of Algoma...with a second location coming soon to Green Bay!
+There are currently eight craft breweries overflowing with success (and suds), located within a few miles of each other and one more just outside Green Bay on the shores of Lake Michigan in the quaint little harbor town of Algoma with a second location now open in Green Bay!

 You can never have enough beer around, but with so many breweries so close to each other, what sets one apart from the other.
 Each brewery has its own story to tell, with some truly unique characteristics to provide beer lovers something special when visiting their establishments and drinking their creations.